 This is a practical course for international taxation.
 Strictly, there is no international taxation and each nation imposes taxes.
 However, in order to study international taxation, tax laws and tax treaties are the starting points to examine international taxation system.
 Tax issues arising from international transactions are categorized into taxation on nonresident and permanent establishment, controlled foreign corporation (CFC) rules (Anti-Tax Haven measures), transfer pricing and tax treaties, including elimination of international double taxation.
 These issues have been discussed in OECD as Base Erosion and Profit Shifting (BEPS).
 United Nations also has been participating in the discussions relating to issues above, advocating growing perception of developing countries.
 I give major emphasis in this course to transfer pricing.
-We will discuss transfer pricing guidelines and Practical Manual on Transfer Pricing of United Nations and etc., considering the differences in the standing points between developed countries and emerging countries.
+We will discuss transfer pricing issues practically, for example, through case studies, comparative analysis of OECD transfer pricing guidelines and Practical Manual on Transfer Pricing of United Nations and etc., considering the differences in the standing points between developed countries and emerging countries.